JuliaDynamics/DynamicalSystems.jl/docs/src/ds/general.md

  parameters:  Tuple
 ```

-## A comment on using automatic Jacobians
+## Automatic Jacobians

-Notice that if you are using automatic differentiation for the Jacobian, you should take care to not define your equations of motion so that they explicitly use, or return, `Float64` numbers.
+Notice that if you are using automatic differentiation for the Jacobian, you should take care to NOT define your equations of motion so that they explicitly use, or return, `Float64` numbers.
 This is because `ForwardDiff` uses `DualNumbers` for differentiation.
 For example, if you did
 ```julia